Forms & Applications

 Vendor(s), Parade, R.V./Camper, Food Show & Event(s) Rules

 Here you will find the applications currently being accepted along with deadlines.
 As forms become available, they will be posted here as well as on the event page.
 It is your responsibility to read and accept the complete rules for each event or application.

 Arts & Crafts Vendors, Application(s)

-We’re sorry, we are not accepting any more Arts & Crafts applications for the 2021 festival.
+CLICK HERE for the 2022 Arts & Crafts Vendor Application.
+Application deadline is January 28, 2022.
 All Vendors MUST complete and agree to Exhibitor Rules that can be found on the application. **Note: Food Booths and Food Vendors are reserved for local and area non-profits.
 Area non-profits are a part of our community and it’s another way Poteet Strawberry Festival Association continues to give back.** Notifications of acceptance packages and denial letters will be sent out via regular mail the 2nd week of February.